 Peel was born in Heswall, near Liverpool, and after completing his military service in Britain in 1962, went to the US where he began working for a radio station in Dallas.

-In later life I met John on several different occasions and he always took time to engage in a conversation.
-One such time I walked into the reception area at BBC Broadcasting House were John was trying to take a nap before his show.
+In later life, I met John on several different occasions and he always took time to engage in a conversation.
+One such time I walked into the reception area at BBC Broadcasting House where John was trying to take a nap before his show.
 On seeing me, he sat up and we started to chat.
 He never got back to his nap.